ragaveepk/Streaming_DATA_pipeline/Kafka-Spark-AWSEmail/README.md

 # Kafka -> Spark Aggregation -> AWS Email Notification

-Part 2 of the CS441 Final Project.
+Part 2 of the  Project.
 Spark program connects to the Kafka stream, reads the messages and performs aggregation.
 Aggregated messages are sent as an email to the stakeholders if the ERROR/WARN messages matches a specific pattern.

 ## Specifications
 - Scala 2.12.12